ljolliet/SpaceConquest/README.md

 Basics(12) :
 - Manage ships speed **DONE**
 - Click planet to planet **DONE**
+- Find a way for the user to transfer spaceships from a Planet to another **DONE**
 - Production rate different for each planet
-- Find a way for the user to transfer spaceships from a Planet to another
 - Make wave of ships instead of superposition
 - Input for the quantity of ships (keyboard)
 - Save / Restore